kommuna/jirawebhook/README.md

     $data = stream_get_contents($f);

     if (!$data) {
-        throw new JiraWebhookException('There is not data in the Jira webhook');
+        throw new JiraWebhookException('There is no data in the Jira webhook');
     }
 } catch (JiraWebhookException $e) {
     error_log($e->getMessage());